yannickfrd/app-assia/README.md

 - Fix error 500 during the image upload when the Tinify count compression is over (> 500);
 - Edit the autoLogout.js (delete ajax request and create a direct redirection url);
 - Add extension file in the documents page;
-- Edit voter of Contribution (canEdit = canVIew);
+- Edit voter of Contribution (canEdit = canView);
 - Edit listConstributions page : possibility to search contribution by ID;
 - Edit Evaluation :
     - Create subfolders and subfiles for edit, view and export evaluation;
-    - Add some informations in view and export evaluation (endValidyDate, cafIf...);
+    - Add some informations in view and export evaluation (endValidyDate, cafId...);
     - Add 'conclusion' field in evaluation;
     - Add items in paperType (DCEM, acte de naissance);
     - Edit 'CSC' item to 'CSS';